 The Best Thanksgiving Stuffing

-This is the best Thanksgiving stuffing recipe you will ever taste!
-It’s one of my favorite Thanksgiving side dishes.
-This is my mother-in-law’s recipe which makes it even more special to our family.
+This is the best Thanksgiving dinner stuffing/dressing recipe you’ll ever taste!
+It’s one of my favorite Thanksgiving side dishes, and my mother-in-law’s recipe makes it even more special to our family.
+As we get close to the Thanksgiving holiday and meal preparation, I wanted to update this post so it’s fresh on my readers’ minds.

-It’s easy to make with the most simple ingredients you probably have at home.
-You may have to dry some bread cubes, but you get the idea.
-The flavor is not too strong, and every family member loves this recipe.
-Yes, some of the grandkids still want Stove Top Stuffing which tastes good as well.
+It’s easy to make with the most simple ingredients you probably already have at home.
+You may have to dry some bread cubes, but you understand.
+The flavor is not too strong; every family member loves this recipe.
+Yes, some of the grandkids still want Stovetop Stuffing, which also tastes good.

-The thing with this classic recipe is you know what is in your homemade dish, right?
-There are no preservatives, just really good ingredients, including herbs, mixed together.
+This classic recipe is great because you know what’s in your homemade dish.
+There are no preservatives, just delicious ingredients, including herbs, mixed and baked.

 Ingredients

 • Celery: Refreshingly crisp, light, and delicious!
-High in antioxidants and the fiber contained within is great for the digestive and cardiovascular systems.
+It is high in antioxidants, and the fiber in celery is great for the digestive and cardiovascular systems.

-• Chicken Broth: A broth that is created from simmering water with meat and bones for a short length of time.
-It has a light luscious chicken flavor that works perfectly in soups and casseroles.
+• Chicken Broth is a poultry seasoning made by simmering water with meat and bones for a short time.
+It has a light, luscious chicken flavor works perfectly in soups and casseroles.

 • Salt: Salt is used to help enhance the flavors of the other ingredients.

-• Rubbed Sage: Dried whole sage leaves are rubbed together to create a light and fluffy mixture; whereas, ground sage is finely ground dried sage leaves.
+• Rubbed Sage: Dried whole sage leaves are rubbed together to create a light and fluffy mixture, whereas ground sage is finely ground dried sage leaves.
+Like other herbs and spices, ensure you use fresh sage and that the “use by” date hasn’t been reached.

 Kitchen Items You May Need: